Statements

 Truncation with lower and upper bounds in Stan

 Stan allows probability functions to be truncated.
-For example, a truncated unit normal distributions restricted to \([-0.5, 2.1]\) can be coded with the following sampling statement.
+For example, a truncated unit normal distributions restricted to \([-0.5, 2.1]\) can be coded with the following distribution statement.

-Truncated distributions are translated as an additional term in the accumulated log density function plus error checking to make sure the variate in the sampling statement is within the bounds of the truncation.
+Truncated distributions are translated as an additional term in the accumulated log density function plus error checking to make sure the variate in the distribution statement is within the bounds of the truncation.

 In general, the truncation bounds and parameters may be parameters or local variables.